PNNL-m-q/lipidimea/tutorials/cli_tutorial.md

 ## Raw Data

 - The tutorial expects raw data files (in MZA format) in the `mza/` directory
-- Raw data files used in this tutorial can be downloaded from: [URL]()
+- Raw data files used in this tutorial can be downloaded from: [here](https://zenodo.org/records/16498074)

 ### DDA